Create and Store Links

 In the Requirements pane, in the View menu, select

 To visualize links, create a traceability matrix or traceability diagram.
-For more information, see Track Requirement Links with a Traceability Matrix and Visualize Links with a Traceability Diagram.
+For more information, see Track Requirement Links with a Traceability Matrix and Visualize Links with Traceability Diagrams.

 Delete Links and Link Sets